Kdyby/Boilerplate/libs/Kdyby/Doctrine/Audit/README.md

 ## Usage

-Querying the auditing information is done using a `SimpleThings\EntityAudit\AuditReader` instance.
+Querying the auditing information is done using a `Kdyby\Doctrine\Audit\AuditReader` instance.

 In Symfony2 the AuditReader is registered as the service "simplethings_entityaudit.reader":